vmware-tanzu/community-edition/cli/cmd/plugin/unmanaged-cluster/README.md

 lifecycle.
 When this is required, it is a far better option to use the `management-cluster` model anyway.

-With the above, the new implementation of `standalone` aims to solve:
+With the above, the new implementation of `unmanaged-cluster` aims to solve:

 * How can we lower the barrier of entry to using Tanzu?
 * How can we provide an exceptional on-ramp to the user persona that is not